StarCitizenWiki/WikiDocker/README.md

 ### Wiki API Config
 Configuration file: [`config/extensions/config/apiunto.php`](config/extensions/config/apiunto.php)
 Settings for the [Star Citizen Wiki API](https://api.star-citizen.wiki).

+### Traefik
+If you are running traefik remove the `ports` portion from the varnish container and uncomment the `expose` part.

+For local traefik instances without SSL you need to remove all labels containing `tls` and change out the entry point from `https` to `http` (or the name you set in your traefik config).

+Also when not using the Star Citizen Wiki Traefik config you need to remove the labels containing `middlewares`.

 ## Stack
 The Wiki stack consists of the following services: